 Career Offices

 Offering placement, career counseling and financial aid services, Workforce Solutions operates 24 community-based career offices to help residents find employment or advance their careers.
+With an increase in its 2019 budget, the Board added a new career office contractor and will open five additional career offices in communities where a need for workforce support has been identified.

 Our entire system works to provide individuals, students, parents, teachers, and counselors with current information on labor market data - focusing on high-skill, high-growth jobs that provide opportunities for growth, good wages and a more successful career.